 DCSS is upgrading its technology to best serve the needs of Illinois’ children and families.
 CSG is here to ensure the system achieves the State’s goals

-The Virginia Department of Social Services (DSS), Division of Child Support Enforcement (DCSE), is responsible for administering the child support program, collecting more than $650 million in child support annually to serve nearly 280,000 cases and 350,000 children across the Commonwealth.
-DCSE’s legacy system, the Automated Program to Enforce Child Support (APECS), is nearly 30 years old, the second oldest in the country.
-This system is used to manage almost 280,000 cases, which include nearly 350,000 children, and it interfaces with TANF, SNAP, Child Welfare, and Medicaid systems to accept referrals, complete intake, and conduct case management.
-With the full support of agency leadership, DSS launched the Child Support System Modernization Project to implement a modern, cloud-hosted system and create process efficiencies.
+The Virginia Department of Social Services, Division of Child Support Enforcement (DCSE), administers the Commonwealth’s child support program, collecting more than $650 million in child support annually to serve nearly 350,000 children.
+DCSE’s legacy system is nearly 30 years old, the second oldest in the country.
+This system interfaces with TANF, SNAP, Child Welfare, and Medicaid systems to accept referrals, complete intake, and conduct case management.
+With the full support of agency leadership, DCSE launched the Child Support System Modernization Project to implement a modern, cloud-hosted system and create process efficiencies.

 Child Support System Modernization in Connecticut